 Start with the basics: health insurance, paid time off, and retirement assistance are crucial for a benefits package.
 Next, select additions to appeal to your workforce.
 For example, maybe you have a concentration of recent college graduates who would welcome help with student loan debt.
 Matching those loan payments is one increasingly popular way to support workers who are overburdened with debt and feel unable to contribute to their retirement plans.
 Or, if your employees are more likely to be parents with young children, consider a childcare subsidy or flexible spending account contribution.

 Think creatively about how to add to employee satisfaction without spending heavily.
 For example, many employees want flexible hours and remote work options.
 Depending on your company’s needs, allowing workers to shift their schedules or work from a different location might not have a financial cost.
 But in return, you could reap the reward of an engaged, dedicated team.

 Not only will we help you create the perfect health insurance and employee benefits package, but we will negotiate with the carriers to get you the lowest possible rates.
-We’ll also perform yearly audits and make any changes to your plan to assure you’re always meeting the standards set by the ACA.
-This will help qualify your business for tax breaks and avoid potential penalties.
+We’ll also perform yearly audits and make any changes to your health plan to ensure you’re always meeting the standards set by the ACA.
+This will help qualify your business for tax credit breaks and avoid potential penalties for employees that do not offer minimum essential coverage.

 Call our licensed and experienced insurance agency today to learn more about what we offer.
-We’ll explain all the possibilities and help you come up with a suitable group plan.
+We’ll explain all the possibilities and help you come up with a suitable group health plan.
 Once we are certain you’re satisfied, we will present you with a no-obligation, FREE estimate.

 Are you looking for a Nevada Group Health Insurance & Employee Benefits Plan?
-Click the quote button to get an instant quote.
+Click the quote button to get a personalized quote.

 Some frequently asked questions regarding health insurance coverage in Nevada are answered below: